scottgriv/PRG-Personal-Repository-Guidelines/README.md

 ## 3. Templates

 The following templates are provided for you to use in your repositories.
-These templates are designed to be used with the **PRG** system.
+These templates are designed to be used with the **PRG** framework.

 ## Project Templates